armory/documentation/_spinnaker/app_secrets.md

 > NOTE:  Vault (and other tools) have taken this security a step further by connecting the secrets service with the backend systems such that the actual password being used is cycled automatically and is never actually known to any specific person.
 If your environment permits this setup, it's definitely a more secure mechanism of password management, but it's also a much more complicated topic, and may not be possible depending on what services you are attempting to secure.

-## Configure Vault Access
+## Operations-side Configuration

 The first step to securing the secrets is to create a policy in Vault, apply the policy to the Vault path(s) that contain the secrets, and create a service account that is associated with that policy to access it.
-The authorization token for this account is what we'll push into the deployed pods via a Kubernetes Secret, and will allow that pod to request the current secrets from Vault at startup.
+The authorization token for this account is what we'll push into the deployed pods via a Kubernetes Secret, and will allow that pod to request the current secrets from Vault.

 ### Set Up A Secret Path